helloRupa/rails-auth/README.md

 What if a logged in user wants to access the login or signup pages?
 Should we do anything about that?

 ## Logging out a user
-Delete and destroy the session info!!
+Add routes, controller actions, and form to delete / destroy the session info!!

 ## Wrap Up
 What in the world did we just do?
 1. Create a users table and model (username, password_digest, `has_secure_password`)
 2. Add routes for users (new, create, show)
 3. Add controller actions and strong params for creating a user
     - new: just show me the form OK
     - create: if the user is valid, add them to the db and then redirect to show
     - show: show the user ONLY if the user is logged in and the param has a matching id (before_action)
 4. Create views for the user
     - new: form
     - show: username (really exciting page!)
 5. Log in the user (authenticate, sessions)
     - Create routes for sessions (new, create)
     - Add supporting controller actions (new, create)
     - Create the login form
 6. Authorize access for users
     - Use before_action to check if a user is logged in
         - If logged in, let them access certain pages
         - Otherwise redirect that silly saussage to the login page (Get out of there Jonathan!)
 7. Log the user out
+    - Add delete route to sessions
-  - Delete / destroy the session!
+    - Delete / destroy the session in the controller
     - Add logout form to users show page
 8. Refactor any shared methods between UsersController and SessionsController into ApplicationController
     - Cuz inheritance
     - and DRY

 ## Security chat (if we have the time)
 - What are the limitations of tracking user sessions using a user id?